ohiTuna/Tradeblock-API-scraper/README.md

 version 0.21a
  - available via tbkcustNEW.go
- -ability to pull multiple record sets now working.
+ - ability to pull multiple record sets now working.
 Program will ask user for 'instances back' to run, each instance is 1000 values i.e. 4 instances back = 4000 records retrieved.
- -minor bugs remain: excel counter needs fixed, debugging status output msgs need pruned, record set output order needs fixed -prompt for user date now has a unix time epoch with current time
+ - minor bugs remain: excel counter needs fixed, debugging status output msgs need pruned, record set output order needs fixed
+ - rompt for user date now has a unix time epoch with current time

 version 0.20alpha
  - available via tbkcustNEW.go.
- -adding ability to pull more than 1000 records at once (currently not working, DO NOT enter value >1 for 'instances back') -fixing the date column so that it correctly outputs Excel formatted datestamp -code cleanup so that not everything is in func main()
+ - adding ability to pull more than 1000 records at once (currently not working, DO NOT enter value >1 for 'instances back')
+ - fixing the date column so that it correctly outputs Excel formatted datestamp
+ - code cleanup so that not everything is in func main()

 ## Usage: